You can never have too many magazines, especially for something like a 1911, which already has a relatively low capacity by modern standards.

 Of course, extra magazines are only helpful if they work.

-The 1911 (our fav picks) is not exactly known as a paragon of reliability, so you definitely don’t want to exacerbate any potential issues with low-quality mags.
+The 1911 isn’t known for always being a paragon of reliability…that means you don’t want to exacerbate any potential issues with low-quality mags.
+Luckily there are plenty of reliable mag makers out there.

 By the end, you’ll be able to buy your next set of mags with utter confidence.